Latrell Sprewell: Golden State Warriors (1992–1998)

 Sprewell was selected 24th overall in the 1992 NBA draft by the Golden State Warriors.
 Sprewell, nicknamed "Spree", made an immediate impact, starting 69 of the 77 games he played in during his rookie season and averaging 15.4 points per game.
-His performance improved over the next few years; he led the team in scoring and played on the Western Conference All-Star team in 1994, 1995, and 1997, scoring 24.2 ppg in 1996–97, fifth in the league.
-In 1993–1994 he led the league in games played and minutes per game as the Warriors, led by Sprewell and NBA Rookie of the year power forward Chris Webber, made it back to the playoffs.
+He was a member of the NBA All-Rookie Second Team in 1993 and both the All-NBA First Team and the NBA All-Defensive Second Team in 1994.
+His performance steadily improved, leading the team in scoring and representing the Western Conference in the 1994, 1995, and 1997 NBA All-Star Games.
+In 1993–94 he led the league in games played and minutes per game as the Warriors, led by Sprewell and NBA Rookie of the Year power forward Chris Webber, made it back to the playoffs.
 They lost in the first round to the Phoenix Suns in three games.